madprops/airc/README.md

 ---

-`channels`: List of irc channels to join.
+`channels`: Array of irc channels to join.

 These can contain passwords: `#mychannel channelpass`.